getml/reflect-cpp/README.md

 ## The Team

-reflect-cpp has been developed by [getML (Code17 GmbH)](https://getml.com), a company specializing in software engineering and machine learning for enterprise applications. reflect-cpp is currently maintained by Patrick Urbanke and Manuel Bellersen, with major contributiongs coming from the community.
+reflect-cpp has been developed by [getML (Code17 GmbH)](https://getml.com), a company specializing in software engineering and machine learning for enterprise applications. reflect-cpp is currently maintained by Patrick Urbanke and Manuel Bellersen, with major contributions coming from the community.

 ## Professional Support